bozuko/bozuko/content/app/terms.md

     These Terms of Use do not and shall not be construed     to create any partnership, joint venture, employer- employee, agency or franchisor-franchisee relationship between the parties hereto.
 These Terms of Use will bind and inure to the benefit of each party's successors and permitted assigns.
-You may not assign, transfer or sublicense any of your rights or obligations under these Terms of Use without Bozukoís prior express written consent.
+You may not assign, transfer or sublicense any of your rights or obligations under these Terms of Use without Bozuko‚Äôs prior express written consent.
 No waiver by either party of any breach or default hereunder will be deemed to be a waiver of any preceding or subsequent breach or default.
 If any part of these Terms of Use is found by a court of competent jurisdiction to be invalid or unenforceable, it will be replaced with language reflecting the original purpose in a